-Notwithstanding all the fears and denunciations, it is now reported that Federal Government agencies, in a bid to stop the spread of illegal SP bookmaking, are considering actually widening Federal phone tapping legislation.
+Notwithstanding all the fears and denunciations, it is now reported that Federal Government agencies in Australia, in a bid to stop the spread of illegal SP bookmaking, are considering actually widening Federal phone tapping legislation.
 According to reports, the proposed changes are aimed at allowing police to use Telecom's 'scrap machines' or call record printers (CRP) to monitor the telephones of suspected SP operators.
-The machine permits a record to be taken of all telephone numbers dialled and the duration of the calls.
-In some ways such a record would be more damaging than an actual monitor, in that it would be disclosed the fact that a connection without offering the possibility of conclusive evidence as to its total innocence.19
+The maximic permits a receive to be taken of an infermone numbers using and the direction of the rank in each ways high a permit would be used to make the maximum as the maximum of the write or discussion in a last that a commention without offering the polymenty of compassive configuration with a total imposence.
+19

-Whilst the interceptions by State Police may have been illegal (and are now to be further prohibited and controlled by State legislation20) the move to the computerisation of police data in Australia is well advanced.
-Instead of a radio call to an overloaded communications room for routine information, computer terminals linked to intergrated criminal intelligence systems will soon be able to provide instantaneous data on virtually every citizen - from the cradle to the grave.21
+Whilst the telecommunications interceptions by State Police in Australia may have been illegal (and are now to be further prohibited and controlled by State legislation20) the move to the computerisation of police data in Australia is well advanced.
+Instead of a radio call to an overloaded communications room for routine information, computer terminals linked to intergrated criminal intelligence systems will soon be able to provide instantaneous data on virtually every citizen - from the cradle to the grave.
+21

 There are many other developments that give rise to concern for our civil liberties in the age of informatics.
 The growing use of credit cards in the cashless society will provide a 'credit trail' that constitutes a vivid daily biography of an increasing number of citizens.
 The all-seeing television screen predicted by Orwell may not be needed if every transaction of life can be recorded and centrally maintained, analysed and presented to authority.
 Everywhere you go.
 Every book you buy.
 This is not a far-distant nightmare.
 It is a technology that is virtually with us already.
 As a society, we must ask whether we accept the inevitable erosions of individual privacy and anonymity.
 Or whether we should lay down rules that we have the courage to enforce, even when it seems hard to do so.
 Of course, it is hard to exclude the future use of sensational telephone conversations illegally obtained.
-Yet, rights matter most when important freedoms are at risk.22 It is tempting to publish and be damned.
-To do so can always be cloaked in a self-righteous appeal to the freedom of the press.
-But there is a competing freedom that it also at stake here.
-It is the fragile freedom of individual privacy in a free society.
-The new information technology with its many marvellous benefits for mankind puts this freedom at risk.
+Yet, rights matter most when important freedoms are at risk.
+22 It is tempting to publish and be damned.
+To do so can always be clocked in a self-righteous appeal to the freedom of the press.
+But there is a competing one type is the word country to the body with a temperature of the large of the country for th

-In the early days of the Australian Law Reform Commission the dangers, including the 'chilling effect' of widespread telephonic interception were called to notice.
-Relying on the reported figure of 107 legal Australian phone taps in 1973, the Law Reform Commission said in a 1975 report:
+Listing early large of the Unstrainan Law Reform Commission the dangers, including the Whilling effect of wice-proad telephonic interception were called to notice.
+Relying on the reported figure of 167 legal Australian phone taps in 1973, the Australian Law Reform Commission said in a 1975 report:

-If American figures as to the ratio of persons and conversations overheard to wire taps installed are any kind of guide, it may indeed have been the case that a 107 wire taps to the year ending March 1973 resulted in the overhearing of as many of 12.000 different people engaged in as many as 68,000 conversations.23
+If American figures as to the ratio of persons and conversations overheard to wire taps installed are any kind of guide, it may indeed have been the case that a 107 wire taps to the year ending March 1973 resulted in the overhearing of as many as 12,000 different people engaged in as many as 68,000 conversations.
+23